HuiyangYu/PanDepth/README.md

    -f    <str>     gff/gtf feature type to parse, CDS or exon [CDS] -b    <str>     input bed file for list of regions -w    <int>     windows size (bp)
+   -a              output all the site depth
  Filter options:
    -q    <int>     min mapping quality [0]
    -x    <int>     exclude reads with any of the bits in FLAG set [1796] Other options:
    -t    <int>     number of threads [3]
-   -r    <str>     input reference genome file for cram decode or GC parse -c              enable the calculation of GC content within the target region (requires -r) -h              show this help [v2.20]
+   -r    <str>     reference genome file for cram decode or GC parse -c              enable the calculation of GC content (requires -r) -h              show this help [v2.21]
 ```
 ## 3. Example
 ### 3.1 Perform coverage analysis for each chromosome